| Written by Mark Buzinkay

 4) Acquire approval and resources

 When an alternative is chosen, everyone involved or affected by the process changes must give their approval.
-Besides, it is necessary to acquire the resources needed to implement the changes outlined in the updated process plan.
-This includes technical support, increased budget and executive buy-in.
+Besides, the resources needed to implement the changes outlined in the updated process plan must be acquired.
+This includes technical support, increased budget, and executive buy-in.

 The aim is to equip the process improvement team with the resources necessary for implementing the updated process into reality.